ekardian/dryncsnsx/README.md

 # dryncsnsx

+dryncsnsx ``4.2`` unstable versión launched.
+2026/03/01

-dryncsnsx ``4.2`` Copy serialized files listed from a text file, from local pc or remote pc to other place. (very faster!!!)
+Copy serialized files listed from a text file, from local pc or remote pc to other place. (very faster!!!)
 For Linux and Windows (Cygwin)

 Copy from 3 source to 1 target - serialized files and directories